Superreplication under Model Uncertainty in Discrete Time: Introduction

-For instance, we can take $S$ to be the canonical process on the path space $\Omega=\R^T$ and let $\cP$ be the set of all probabilities $P$ such that $P$-a.s., $S$ is positive and $S_{t+1}/S_t$ is in a given interval $I$ for all $t$; i.e., there is uncertainty about the log-increments of $S$, only the bound $I$ is given.
+To give another example of a nondominated model, let $S$ again be the canonical process on $\Omega=\R^T$ and let $\cP$ be the set of all probabilities $P$ such that $P$-a.s., $S$ is positive and $S_{t+1}/S_t$ is in a given interval $I$ for all $t$; i.e., there is uncertainty about the log-increments of $S$ and only the bound $I$ is given.
 (A similar setup was used in~\cite{DolinskyNutzSoner.11} as a discrete approximation to the $G$-Brownian motion of~\cite{Peng.07}.)
-More generally, given a process $S$ on some measurable space, we can prescribe any collection $\cN$ of sets and take $\cP$ to be the family of all martingale measures not charging $\cN$.
+As a more general example, given a process $S$ on some measurable space, we can prescribe any collection $\cN$ of sets and take $\cP$ to be the family of all martingale measures not charging $\cN$.
 In the special case where $\cN$ is the collection of nullsets of a given reference measure $P_*$, this yields the classical set of absolutely continuous martingale measures, but generically, it yields a nondominated set.

-Our main result (Theorem~\ref{th:existence}) states that optimal superreplicating strat\-egies exist in a general measure-theoretic setting.
-Moreover, $x_*(f)$ is described as the supremum over all continuous linear pricing functionals on a certain Banach space.

-The main mathematical novelty in this paper is a closedness result (Theorem~\ref{th:closedness}) for the cone $\fC$ of contingent claims which can be superreplicated from initial capital $x=0$.
-A natural space for this result is introduced; namely, we consider the locally convex space $\fL^1$ of measurable functions with the seminorms given by $\{E_P[|\cdot|],\, P\in\cP\}$.
-Our result states that $\fC$ is sequentially closed in $\fL^1$ (which is not a sequential space in general), and its proof makes crucial use of the so-called medial limits.
-These are measurable Banach limits which exist under certain set-theoretic axioms, such as the Continuum Hypothesis (see Section~\ref{se:medial} for details).
-To have closedness rather than sequential closedness, we move to a Banach space $\bL^1\subseteq \fL^1$ whose topology, given by the norm $\|f\|_1=\sup_{P\in\cP} E_P[|f|]$, is stronger than the one of $\fL^1$.
-The main result is then obtained by a Hahn--Banach separation argument resembling the classical theory.

-There are at least two obvious questions which are not answered in this paper.
-First, while $x_*(f)$ is described as the supremum over all continuous linear pricing functionals, we do not establish that (or when, rather) we have the formula $x_*(f)=\sup_{P\in\cP} E_P[f]$.
-This question will be studied in future work; see also Remark~\ref{rk:strongDualityQuestion}.
-Second, we do not discuss the possible extension of the present results to the case of continuous-time processes with jumps.

 To the best of our knowledge, there are no previous existence results for superreplication under model uncertainty in discrete time, and more generally for price processes $S$ with jumps (except in the case where strategies are constants; cf.\ \cite{Riedel.11}).
 There are, however, results for continuous processes $S$ with ``volatility uncertainty'' in specific setups; see \cite{BouchardMoreauNutz.12, FernholzKaratzas.11, NeufeldNutz.12, NutzSoner.10, Peng.10, SonerTouziZhang.2010dual, SonerTouziZhang.2010rep, Song.10} and the references therein.
 All these results have been obtained by control-theoretic techniques which, as far as we have been able to see, cannot be applied in the presence of jumps.
 A duality result (without existence) for a specific topological setup in discrete time was obtained in~\cite{DeparisMartini.04}, while \cite{DenisMartini.06} gave a comparable result for the continuous case.